Manoj13-coder/calculator-demo/README.md

 As you know, there's always room for improvement and you can test your skills by adding more features to this app!

-Here are some examples of other features -
+Here are some examples -

 - Add more buttons which are usually used in calculator
 - Do calculation when “3	+ 3 +” is pressed